Ram-cpu-coder/JavaScript-/README.md

 ## Technologies Used

-HTML
-CSS
-Very Little amount of JavaScript
+HTML, CSS, Very Little amount of JavaScript